YuanyeZ/message-rest-api/README.md

 This project build REST APIs for handling messages.
 The service will listen port 3000.
 It requires docker on the host to be able to run it locally.
-The project has been deployed to GCP with public IP address: 35.203.6.31.
 #### build the project
 ./gradlew clean && ./gradlew assemble
 #### test the project